programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 df_abstracts_dbscan["cluster"].unique()
 ```

-As we can see when looking at the DBSCAN results in our Jupyter notebook, fitting a DBSCAN instance under this circumstances results in only four clusters and a vast noise points cluster (-1) with more than 150 and an even bigger cluster with more than 500 entries (cluster 0).
-As is also visible in the plot of these clusters in figure 12 (using a PCA-reduced dataset), this is not really helpful, and we should consider using the original TF-IDF matrix with cosine distance instead.
+As we can see when looking at the DBSCAN results in our Jupyter notebook, using a DBSCAN instance under these circumstances results in only four clusters and a vast noise points cluster (-1) with more than 150 entries and an even bigger cluster with more than 500 entries (cluster 0).
+These clusters are plotted in figure 12 (using a PCA-reduced dataset), where the inconclusive results become even more visible.
+In this case, we could consider using the original TF-IDF matrix with cosine distance instead.

-Its shortcomings aside, the current version of our DBSCAN instance also gives some promising insights, for example with cluster 3, which collects articles related to gender and women in different religions:
+Its shortcomings aside, the current version of our DBSCAN instance does give some promising insights, for example with cluster 3, which collects articles related to gender and women in different religions:

 ```Python
 df_abstracts_dbscan[df_abstracts_dbscan["cluster"] == 1][["title", "cluster"]]